serdardalgic/dotfiles/README.md

 ## Personal dotfiles

 These are my personal dotfiles that I'm using on Linux.
-Thanks to Fatih Arslan for creating these configurations.
-I forked from his github repo, you can checkout his repo https://github.com/farslan/dotfiles for details.
+Originated from the first repository of Fatih Arslan's dotfiles: https://github.com/fatih/dotfiles later on, I've added my stuff.
+(Later on, Fatih created a unique project called
+Subvim: https://github.com/fatih/subvim) Thanks Fatih for his work ;)

+My configuration changed a lot since I've forked the dotfiles from Fatih's, so it is now a brand new project.

+My dotfiles include:

+    * gitconfig
+    * tmuxconf
+    * zshrc
+    * vimrc and vim configurations under vim folder

 All vim plugins are added as a git submodule.

 zshrc is changed for using oh-my-zsh configuration.
+See https://github.com/serdardalgic/oh-my-zsh for details.
+I'm holding my changes to a different branch called `mymaster` in my oh-my-zsh fork.
+I keep my version of oh-my-zsh installation frequently updated.

+I've taken some noted to modules_explanations_vim.txt file, I'll turn them into documentation a.s.a.p.

 Install: